FRUIT AND VEG PORTRAITS

 I recently studied the portraits/still life paintings of Guiseppe Arcimbolodo with a Year 4 class, for the first time.
 I can’t believe I haven’t done so before.
 Children are captivated by his portraits consisting of fruit, vegetables, flowers and various other objects.
 They are particularly thrilled by the fact that a seemingly standard still life painting can be turned up side down to reveal a characterful face!

 His work is also perfect for linking with various subject areas, the most obvious being the science topics ‘Plants’ and ‘Healthy Eating’.
 In this case, I was teaching Spanish fruit and veg vocabulary to Year 4 children and so they created these portraits/still lifes using pencil and watercolour and then went on to label them in Spanish.
-Unfortunately, for our purposes, Arcimboldo was Italian, although he did influence surrealist painters such as the spanish Salvador Dali who we had been studying the previous term!
+Unfortunately, for our purposes, Arcimboldo was Italian, although he did influence surrealist painters such as the Spanish Salvador Dali!